Literberry, Illinois

-Literberry is an unincorporated community and Census designated place in Morgan County, Illinois, United States.
-Literberry is 8 mi north of Jacksonville.
+Literberry is an unincorporated community and census-designated place (CDP) in Morgan County, Illinois, United States.
+It is 8 mi north of Jacksonville, the county seat.
 Literberry formerly had a post office with ZIP code 62660.
+The community became a CDP prior to the 2020 census, at which time it had a population of 71.

 An F4 tornado devastated Literberry on May 18, 1883, killing 12 people.

 Demographics

+Literberry first appeared as a census designated place in the 2020 U.S. census.